Ban Jabo and Hilltribe territory. A short two-day ride taking in some of the most breathtaking Hilltribe areas of Northern Thailand.

 Food Options at Tham Lod Cave

-Tham Lod was closing up by the time I exited the cave, but the food stalls were still serving.
-I ordered myself some food and then headed back to Ban Jabo.
-I wanted to get back to Ban Jabo before sunset, so was in a bit of a rush.
+After eating, I wanted to get back to Ban Jabo before sunset, so was in a bit of a rush.
 However, when I reached Pang Mapha it was gridlocked due to a huge procession.

 A policeman held me (and others) back for a fairly long time.
 I confess, that despite it looking beautiful, I just wanted to get back and take a shower.
 I now wish I had just pulled over to the side and taken some photos and videos of the beautiful parade, but I had run out of steam.
 I waited patiently and finally, traffic was allowed to continue.
+I slept well that night.

 Day 2 – 386 km